This page describes the ways you can execute a robotic process.

 After the robotic process executes, you can find the video recording in the toolbar on the Execution details page.

-This screen contains all the information regarding an execution.
+This screen contains all the information regarding the selected execution.

 From the Execution details screen, you can also select icons in the toolbar to perform actions: